Nitin-Pilkhwal/Turtle-designs/README.md

 ## 6. Spotify
       It is a python turtle program to draw Spotify logo.
 ## 7. Python
-      It is a python turtle program to draw Spotify logo.
+      It is a python turtle program to draw python logo.